Follow us on

 • On-Ice Assessments: Players will showcase their skills and teamwork through drills, scrimmages, and bubble games.
 Evaluators will focus on skating, passing, puck control, shooting, and work ethic.

-• Advanced Skills and Tactical Mastery: At U15, we focus on refining advanced hockey skills and developing a sophisticated understanding of the game.
+• Advanced Skills & Tactical Mastery: At U15, we focus on refining advanced hockey skills and developing a sophisticated understanding of the game.

-• Physical Development and Strength: Physical maturity becomes increasingly important at this level, and players will be evaluated on their ability to compete physically.
+• Physical Development & Strength: Physical maturity becomes increasingly important at this level, and players will be evaluated on their ability to compete physically.

-• Competitive Drive and Leadership: We seek players who demonstrate strong leadership qualities, a competitive drive, and the ability to excel under pressure.
+• Competitive Drive & Leadership: We seek players who demonstrate strong leadership qualities, a competitive drive, and the ability to excel under pressure.

-• Team Placement and Development: Evaluation results will be used to create teams capable of competing at a high level while providing opportunities for player growth.
+• Team Placement & Development: Evaluation results will be used to create teams capable of competing at a high level while providing opportunities for player growth.

 By participating in U15 evaluations, your daughter will have the opportunity to showcase her talent and compete for a spot on a team that will challenge her to reach her full potential.